RN License Transfer and NLC Guide

 Transferring From a Compact State to a Non-Compact State

-Nurses residing in NLC states must apply for licensure by endorsement when transferring to work in a non-NLC state.
+Nurses residing in NLC states must apply for licensure by endorsement when transferring to a non-NLC state.
 Similarly, the nurse is responsible for contacting that state's BON to learn about meeting any additional requirements, which can vary from state to state.
 Once the eligibility requirements are met, the RN's former multistate license is changed to a single-state license for the new state.

-Nurses who graduated from a nationally accredited nursing school should experience few if any obstacles when applying for endorsement.
+Nurses who graduated from a nationally accredited nursing school should experience few if any, obstacles when applying for endorsement.
 However, nurses who graduated from a regionally accredited school may have to complete additional requirements.